mak001/IRCBot-2/README.md

-IRCBot
+IRCBot V2
 ======

-An IRC bot written in java
+Going to be based on my orginial bot, but without PIRC as a base.
+An IRC bot written in java.